-Debra Fischer has practiced employment law and unfair competition/trade secret litigation for 29 years, successfully trying cases in both California state and federal courts as well as in arbitration.
+Debra Fischer has practiced employment law and unfair competition/trade secret litigation for over 30 years, successfully trying cases in both California state and federal courts as well as in arbitration.
 Debra regularly counsels employers in all aspects of employment law compliance, risk avoidance, and crisis management.
 She is regularly called upon to give advice on trade secret and unfair competition issues that arise when employees change employment and handles the litigation that often ensues from such departures.

 Debra also defends clients in a wide variety of employment disputes, including sexual harassment and wrongful termination suits.
 She has particular understanding of the financial services area, regularly representing accounting firms, broker-dealers, insurance brokers and companies, private equity firms, mortgage companies, and other financial institutions.
 Debra often handles employment disputes with high-level executives and other confidential matters involving high profile individuals.
 Debra’s appellate work includes successfully briefing and arguing cases in state and federal courts of appeal, including briefing in the US Supreme Court.

 Debra is co-leader of the labor and employment practice’s Trade Secret and Unfair Competition Task Force.
 Before joining Morgan Lewis, Debra was a partner in the labor and employment practice of another international law firm, where she was the leader of the group as well as administrative partner of the firm’s managing partner team and chair of the committee on associates.